Deep work.

 Weekly Review and Planning Rituals

-The shutdown ritual is the part most people skip, and it matters more than it sounds.
-A deliberate end to the working day — reviewing what's open, deciding what moves to tomorrow, and formally closing — is what allows genuine psychological detachment from work during the hours that are supposed to be recovery.
+The shutdown ritual is the part most people skip.
+It involves a deliberate end to the working day by reviewing what's open, deciding what moves to tomorrow, and formally closing.
+It's what allows genuine psychological detachment from work during the hours that are supposed to be for recovery.
 Research across 26,000+ participants found that psychological detachment during off-hours is the single strongest predictor of reduced fatigue.
 You can't sustain concentrated work without real recovery, and recovery requires actually stopping.

 Shutdown Rituals, Recovery and Detachment from Work